Toto Gana

-Tomás "Toto" Gana (born 17 April 1997) is a Chilean amateur golfer.
+Tomás "Toto" Gana (born 17 April 1997) is a Chilean professional golfer.

 Gana was born in Santiago de Chile.
 He won the 2017 Latin America Amateur Championship, thereby earning an invitation to the 2017 Masters Tournament, where he finished in last place among the 93 starters.
 He represented Chile at the 2015 Toyota Junior Golf World Cup.
-He plays college golf for the Lynn Fighting Knights in Boca Raton, Florida, United States.
+He played college golf for the Lynn Fighting Knights in Boca Raton, Florida, United States.

+Professional career

+Gana turned professional in 2021.
+In April 2025, he qualified to play on the Sunshine Tour for the 2025–26 season by finishing T16 at the qualifying school.